codemirror/buildhelper/README.md

 There's also a `cm-buildhelper` binary which builds the main file specified as its first argument.
 This is used by the individual packages in their `prepare` scripts.

+---

+The `cm-runtests` binary helps run tests.
+Given a list of directories, it'll run `./test/test-*.js` as plain mocha tests, and `./test/webtest-*.js` using a Selenium headless browser.